-- 1. Prescription drugs, including diabetic equipment and supplies and preventive drugs and other supplies, received at a non-network pharmacy. - 2.
+- 1. Prescription drugs, including diabetic equipment and supplies and preventive prescription drugs and other supplies, received at a non-network pharmacy. - 2.
 Any amount above what Medica would have paid when you fail to identify yourself to the pharmacy as a member.
 (Medica will notify you before enforcement of this provision.) - 3.
-Drugs prescribed for investigative uses. - 4.
-Over the counter (OTC) drugs that by federal or state law do not require a prescription order or refill and any medication that is therapeutically equivalent to an OTC drug. - 5.
-Replacement of a drug due to loss, damage or theft. - 6.
+Prescription drugs prescribed for investigative uses. - 4.
+Over the counter (OTC) drugs that by federal or state law do not require a prescription order or refill and any prescription drug that is therapeutically equivalent to an OTC drug. - 5.
+Replacement of a prescription drug due to loss, damage or theft. - 6.
 Appetite suppressants. - 7.
-Weight loss medications. - 8.
-Sexual dysfunction medications.

-- 9. Non-sedating antihistamines and non-sedating antihistamine/decongestant combinations. - 10.
+Weight loss prescription drugs. - 8.
+Sexual dysfunction prescription drugs. - 9.
+Non-sedating antihistamines and non-sedating antihistamine/decongestant combinations. - 10.
 Proton pump inhibitors, except for members twelve (12) years of age and younger, and those members who have a feeding tube. - 11.
-Drugs prescribed by a provider who is not acting within his/her scope of licensure. - 12.
+Prescription drugs prescribed by a provider who is not acting within his/her scope of licensure. - 12.
 Homeopathic medicine. - 13.
-Infertility drugs. - 14.
+Infertility prescription drugs. - 14.
 Specialty prescription drugs, except as described in Prescription Specialty Drugs. - 15.
-Drugs and supplies not listed on Medica's Drug List, unless covered through the exception process described in Exceptions to Medica's Drug List, including the exception for antipsychotic drugs.
-Such exclusions are in addition to drugs or classes of drugs excluded under other provisions of this Policy. - 16.
+Prescription drugs and supplies not listed on the Drug List, unless covered through the exception process described in Exceptions to the Drug List and Drug List exceptions for antipsychotic prescription drugs.
+Such exclusions are in addition to prescription drugs or classes of prescription drugs excluded under other provisions of this Policy. - 16.
 Bulk powders, chemicals and products used in prescription drug compounding. - 17.
-Products that are duplicative to, or are in the same class and category as, products on Medica's Drug List, unless covered through the exception process described under "Exceptions to Medica's Drug List" in this section. - 18.
-New to market drugs: Products recently approved by the FDA and introduced into the market will not be covered until they are reviewed and considered for placement on Medica's Drug List.
+Products that are duplicative to, or are in the same class and category as, products on the Drug List, unless covered through the exception process described under Exceptions to the Drug List in this section. - 18.
+New to market prescription drugs: Products recently approved by the FDA and introduced into the market will not be covered until they are reviewed and considered for placement on the Drug List.

-X. Prescription Specialty Drugs
+Z. Prescription Specialty Drugs

-Specialty medications are high-technology, high cost, oral or injectable drugs used for the treatment of certain diseases that require complex therapies.
-Many specialty medications require special handling and in most cases are prescribed by a specialist.
+Specialty prescription drugs are high-technology, high cost, oral or injectable prescription drugs used for the treatment of certain diseases that require complex therapies.
+Many specialty prescription drugs require special handling and in most cases are prescribed by a specialist.